 Commonly known to those who have the privilege of travelling around the Mediterranean, fresh fruits and vegetables rot quite quickly.
 This is because preservatives (chemicals) have not been used on produce.
 The same can be said for most African countries.
 Although prevalent, fast food takes the backseat in African diets.
 Movements that we now know as “farm to table” and “slow food” are the core of most African cultures to this day.

-The core of most African food cultures is one that focuses on creation rather than consumption.
+The core of most African food cultures focuses on creation rather than consumption.
 For example, the bi-product of one dish can play a key role in another dish.
 When there is waste, it is typically used to replenish the soil for the growth of new crops or used in the production of animal feed.
 These elements often get layered into a meal.

 Consider the False Accusations Against Palm Oil